 Service is defined as a period of continuous employment.
 Service is not affected by long-term disability, short-term disability, leave of absence, or vacation.
-There is no bridging of service after an employment break of 30 days or longer.
-Service and any service awards are determined on regular employment only.
+No bridging of service after employment break of 30 days or longer.
+Service is determined on regular employment only.